-We have audited the Stream project released on September 2021 to discover issues and identify potential security vulnerabilities in Stream Project.
+We have audited the TWEP series A project released on December 2022 to discover issues and identify potential security vulnerabilities in the TWEP series A Project.
 This process is used to find technical issues and security loopholes which might be found in the smart contract.

-The security audit report provides satisfactory results with low-risk issues.
+The security audit report provides a satisfactory result with some low-risk issues.

-The issues found in the Stream smart contract code do not pose a considerable risk.
+The issues found in the NamaFile smart contract code do not pose a considerable risk.
 The writing of the contract is close to the standard of writing contracts in general.
-The low-risk issue found is a floating pragma is set.
-Specifying a fixed compiler version is recommended to ensure that the bytecode produced does not vary between builds.
+The low-risk issues found are floating pragma is set in which the index access expression can cause an exception in case of the use of an invalid array index value.
+The current pragma Solidity directive is ""^0.8.7"".
+It is recommended to specify a fixed compiler version to ensure that the bytecode produced does not vary between builds.
 This is especially important if you rely on bytecode-level verification of the code.